SciML/Catalyst.jl/docs/src/model_creation/parametric_stoichiometry.md

 end
 reactions(revsys)
 ```
+Notice, as described in the [Reaction rate laws used in simulations](@ref)
+section, the default rate laws involve factorials in the stoichiometric
+coefficients.
+For this reason we explicitly specify `m` and `n` as integers (as
+otherwise ModelingToolkit will implicitly assume they are floating point).

-Note, as always the `@reaction_network` macro defaults to setting all symbols
+As always the `@reaction_network` macro defaults to setting all symbols
 neither used as a reaction substrate nor a product to be parameters.
 Hence, in
 this example we have two species (`A` and `B`) and four parameters (`k₊`, `k₋`,
 `m`, and `n`).
 In addition, the stoichiometry is applied to the rightmost symbol